Anthony Blunt: Research and publications

 In 1953, Blunt published his book Art and Architecture in France, 1500–1700 in the Pelican History of Art (later taken over by Yale University Press), and he was in particular an expert on the works of Nicolas Poussin, writing numerous books and articles about the painter, and serving as curator for a landmark exhibition of Poussin at the Louvre in 1960, which was an enormous success.
-He also wrote on topics as diverse as William Blake, Pablo Picasso, the Galleries of England, Scotland, and Wales.
+He also wrote on topics as diverse as William Blake, Pablo Picasso, and the Galleries of England, Scotland, and Wales.
 He also catalogued the French drawings (1945), G. B. Castiglione and Stefano della Bella drawings (1954) Roman drawings (with H. L. Cooke, 1960) and Venetian (with Edward Croft-Murray, 1957) drawings in the Royal Collection, as well as a supplement of Addenda and Corrigenda to the Italian catalogues (in E. Schilling's German Drawings).

-Blunt attended a summer school in Sicily in 1965, leading to a deep interest in Sicilian Baroque architecture, and in 1968 he wrote the only authoritative and in-depth book on Sicilian Baroque.
+Blunt attended a summer school in Sicily in 1965, leading to a deep interest in Sicilian Baroque architecture, and in 1968 he wrote the only authoritative and in-depth book on the subject.
 From 1962 he was engaged in a dispute with Sir Denis Mahon regarding the authenticity of a Poussin work which rumbled on for several years.
 Mahon was shown to be correct.
 Blunt was also unaware that a painting in his own possession was also by Poussin.

 After Margaret Thatcher had exposed Blunt's espionage, he continued his art history work by writing and publishing a Guide to Baroque Rome (1982).
 He intended to write a monograph about the architecture of Pietro da Cortona but he died before realising the project.
 His manuscripts were sent to the intended co-author of this work, German art historian Jörg Martin Merz by the executors of his will.
 Merz published a book, Pietro da Cortona and Roman Baroque Architecture in 2008 incorporating a draft by the late Anthony Blunt.

 Many of his publications are still seen today by scholars as integral to the study of art history.
 His writing is lucid, and places art and architecture in their context in history.
 In Art and Architecture in France, for example, he begins each section with a brief depiction of the social, political and/or religious contexts in which works of art and art movements are emerging.
 In Blunt's Artistic Theory in Italy, 1450–1600, he explains the motivational circumstances involved in the transitions between the High Renaissance and Mannerism.